risingwavelabs/risingwave/docs/dev/src/design/mv-on-mv.md

-# Create MView on Top of MView
+# MView on Top of MView

 ## Background